squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/MultiSelectParameter.md

 ### CreateSimple

-Creates the configurations for a multi-select parameter by providing a list of [SelectParameterOption](../parameter_options/SelectParameterOption) instances, and adds it to an abstract pool of parameter configurations.
+Creates the configurations for a multi-select parameter by providing a list of [SelectParameterOption](../parameter_options/SelectParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.

 Similar to the **Create** factory method, but without the optional arguments for **user_attribute** and **parent_name**.

+### CreateFromSource

+Creates the configurations for a multi-select parameter by providing a lookup table to query from, and adds it to a pool of parameter configurations that datasets can pick from.

+**Required Arguments:**

+- **name**: A string for the name of the parameter
+- **label**: A string for human-friendly display name for this parameter
+- **data_source**: An instance of a [SelectDataSource](../data_sources/SelectDataSource) which contains details of the lookup table from the external database

+**Optional Keyword Arguments:**

+Same optional arguments as the **Create** static method.

+**Returns:** None

 ## Non-Static Methods